HyperMixer: An MLP-based Low Cost Alternative to Transformers

-We hypothesized that the location-mixing layer of HyperMixer offers a mechanism similar to attention.
-To show this,we consider a toy problem with 1d sequences composed of shape pairs of different heights as described in~\citet{fleuret2019attention}.
+We hypothesized that the token mixing layer of HyperMixer offers a mechanism similar to attention.
+To show this, we consider a toy problem with 1d sequences composed of shape pairs of different heights as described in~\citet{fleuret2019attention}.
 The target value is the average height in each pair of shapes.
 An example input is shown in Figure~\ref{fig:synth-example}.
 To solve the task well, for each position, the model must attend to other positions with the same shape.

-\paragraph{Models} We compare the location-mixing layer of HyperMixer to three other models: i) \emph{None} does not model token interactions.
+\paragraph{Models} We compare the token mixing layer of HyperMixer to three other models: i) \emph{None} does not model token interactions.
 All predictions are thus only made based on local information.
 This model should thus fail. ii) \emph{MLPMixer} does model token interactions.
-Still, since its location-mixing weights are position-specific, each position has to learn to recognize each shape, which we expect to be difficult, especially with little data. iii) \emph{Self-attention} can be considered the upper bound, as it models the interaction between every two positions explicitly.
+Still, since its token mixing weights are position-specific, each position has to learn to recognize each shape, which we expect to be difficult, especially with little data. iii) \emph{Self-attention} can be considered the upper bound, as it models the interaction between every two positions explicitly.

 \paragraph{Results} Figure~\ref{fig:toydata_test_loss} shows the mean squared error on the test examples depending on the number of training examples.
 As expected, \emph{None} fails on this task.
 While all other models are able to solve the task with enough training data, MLPMixer is considerably less data-efficient than the other two models, requiring 5-10 times more data to reach the same performance.
-This is expected, since in contrast to HyperMixer and self-attention, MLPMixer's location-mixing module is not position-invariant.
+This is expected, since in contrast to HyperMixer and self-attention, MLPMixer's token mixing module is not position-invariant.
 HyperMixer and self-attention reach approximately the same performance when training on 100k examples.
 However, HyperMixer is more data-efficient than self-attention, which we attribute to the simpler model architecture.